ak80/edu/res/catalogs/LegacyCode.md

 2. Modifications of objects passed as parameter that are used later
 3. Modification of static or global data that is used later

+Keep in mind, that when you make changes and look at all clients of a class, that the class might have subclasses or a superclass and that these also have clients that might be affected!

 Use this heuristic to identify effects of change:

 1. Look for affected methods, start with the method you want to change